oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 {% highlight c# %}
 public void PublishBlogPost(string category, string[] contentBlocks, bool addHeadline) {
-    //Base level of identation
+    //Base level of indentation
     IMarkdownWriter writer = new MarkdownWriter();
     if(category == "News")
     {
-      //First level of identation
+      //First level of indentation
       writer.WriteBlock(contentBlocks[0]);
     }
     else
     {
-      //First level of identation
+      //First level of indentation
       if(addHeadline)
       {
-        //Second level of identation => rule broken writer.WriteHeadline(contentBlocks[0]);
+        //Second level of indentation => rule broken writer.WriteHeadline(contentBlocks[0]);
       }

-      for (int i = 1; i < contentBlocks.Lenght - 1; i++)
+      for (int i = 1; i < contentBlocks.Length - 1; i++)
       {
-        //Second level of identation => rule broken writer.WriteBlock(contentBlocks[i]);
+        //Second level of indentation => rule broken writer.WriteBlock(contentBlocks[i]);
       }
     }
 }
 {% endhighlight %}

-Too many levels of identation is often seen as not maintainable code.
+Too many levels of indentation is often seen as not maintainable code.
 Firstly it is not very readable.
 Most importantly, it tells you that you are starting to break **Single Responsibility Principle**.
 This also relates to the [**Single Level of Abstraction Principle**](http://javflores.github.io/NDC-Oslo-CoreSoftwareDesignPrinciples/):

 > A method should nicely compose things at a single level of abstraction.
 If you need more info about a certain abstraction you can go to that method and see the next level of abstraction.